GromovoiStanislav/Redis_NodeJS/README.md

 - 42 - Redis Keyspace Notifications (JS)\*
 - 43 - Redis Pub/Sub with Express example (JS)
 - 44 - Using RedisJSON is a NoSQL database with Express and Redis-OM (JS)\*
+- 45 - Using Redis-OM: define schema with nested object (JS)